mrzulkarnine/Web-based-hotel-booking-system/README.md

-Web-based-hotel-booking-system
+Web Based Online Hotel Booking System
 ==============================

-This booking system integrate with Paypal and written on PHP, html and javascript.
+This online hotel booking system integrate with Paypal and written on PHP, html and javascript.

 PHP Version 5.6.3
 MYSQL version 5.0